Alain Ngamayama

-Alain Ngamayama (born 23 May 1984) is a Polish retired footballer who played mostly as a centre-back.
+Alain Ngamayama (born 23 May 1984) is a Polish former professional footballer who played mostly as a centre-back.

 Ngamayama was the captain of Warta Poznań for many years and was widely considered a club hero.

-He was born to a Zairean father and Polish mother, however considers himself fully Polish having born in Greater Poland.
+He was born to a Zairean father and Polish mother, however considers himself fully Polish having been born in Greater Poland.
 He grew up in Poznań and began in Warta's youth teams.
-Despite the club's varying fortunes he stayed with them throughout his career, barring a short stint for one season early in his career, and in recent years as nearing retirement.
+Despite the club's varying fortunes he stayed with them throughout his career, barring a short stint for one season early in his career, and in recent years as he was nearing retirement.